Dear Gordon & Jill Viggiano :

 Gordon and Jill,

-During our sales kick off in 2016, Gordon delivered a compelling and thought provoking presentation to our sales organization.
+During our sales kick off, Gordon delivered a compelling and thought provoking presentation to our sales organization.
 Our team was inspired to hit their daily goals and focus on small steps every day that make a difference.
 During the event, Gordon shared milestones that he made throughout his rehabilitation and identified how hard work enabled him to achieve goals despite seemingly insurmountable personal obstacles.

 Gordon & Jill’s achievements as a family and a couple served as a strong, inspirational message for our team.
 The goal setting activities also helped our team visualize how they were going to make the changes in their daily activity to maximize personal and professional results.